Correlation Between Vanguard Total and Davis Select

 Strong

-Over the last 90 days Davis Select Worldwide has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Davis Select Worldwide are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound essential indicators, Davis Select is not utilizing all of its potentials.
 The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 Vanguard Total and Davis Select Volatility Contrast